The class group of a minimal model of a quotient singularity: Preliminaries

 For the following definition, let \(g\in \GL(V)\) be of finite order \(r\) and fix a primitive \(r\)\=/th root of unity \(\zeta_r\).
 Then there are integers \(0\leq a_i < r\), such that the eigenvalues of \(g\) are given by the powers \(\zeta_r^{a_1},\dots, \zeta_r^{a_n}\), where \(\dim V = n\). \begin{definition}[Age and junior elements] We call the number the \emph{age} of \(g\).
 Elements of age 1 are called \emph{junior}. \end{definition}

-By construction, we have that \(\age(g)\) is an integer if \(g\in \SL(V)\) and the junior elements in \(\SL(V)\) are hence the non\-/trivial elements of minimal age 1.
+By construction, the number \(\age(g)\) is an integer if \(g\in \SL(V)\) and the junior elements in \(\SL(V)\) are hence the non\-/trivial elements of minimal age 1.
 The age is by definition invariant under conjugacy and we refer to the conjugacy classes of a group \(G\leq \SL(V)\) consisting (only) of junior elements as \emph{junior conjugacy classes}.

-\begin{remark} We emphasize that the age as defined above depends on the choice of the root of unity \(\zeta_r\), although this is hidden in the notation.
+\begin{remark} The age as defined above depends on the choice of the root of unity \(\zeta_r\), although this is hidden in the notation.
 See \cite[p.\ 224, Remark~3]{IR96} for an example demonstrating this.
-In \cite{IR96}, Ito and Reid circumvent this problem by defining the age not for the group \(G\), but for the group \(\Gamma\coloneqq\Hom(\mu_{|{G}|}, G)\), where \(\mu_{|{G}|}\) is the group of roots of unity of order \(|{G}|\).
-On \(\Gamma\), the notion of age is independent of any choices.
-By choosing a root of unity \(\zeta\in\C\) of order \(|{G}|\), the group \(\Gamma\) becomes isomorphic to \(G\) via \(\Gamma\to G,\ \phi \mapsto \phi(\zeta)\).

-However, for our arguments, we require a concrete description of the age and in particular the corresponding valuation, see below, for elements of \(G\). \end{remark}

-\begin{remark} The subgroup \(H\leq G\) generated by the junior elements contained in \(G\) is a normal subgroup as the age is stable under conjugacy.
-Further, we see that, if \(\zeta_r\) and \(\zeta_r'\) are different choices of roots of unity, the corresponding groups \(H\) and \(H'\) are isomorphic (as abstract groups) via the isomorphism to the group \(\Gamma\) described in Remark~\ref{rem:agewelldef}.
-Hence also the factor groups \(G/H\) and \(G/H'\) are isomorphic and the statement of Theorem~\ref{thm:intro} is independent of any choices. \end{remark}
+However, the subgroup generated by the junior elements, which is relevant for Theorem~\ref{thm:intro}, is independent of any choices.
+We give a short argument for this in Appendix~\ref{sec:app}, see Lemma~\ref{lem:app2}. \end{remark}

 \begin{definition}[Monomial valuation] For non\-/negative integers \(a_1,\dots,a_n\in \Z_{\geq 0}\) with \(\gcd(a_1,\dots, a_n) = 1\), we construct a discrete valuation \(v : \C(x_1,\dots, x_n) \to \Z\) defined on \(\C[x_1,\dots, x_n]\) via We call \(v\) a \emph{monomial valuation.} \end{definition} This construction indeed gives a well\-/defined discrete valuation, see \cite[Definition~2.1]{Kal02}.